-There are a few trails.
+At the Cape May Lighthouse, there are a few trails.
 All are easy, along the coast, and we saw people of all ages walking.
-We stopped a lot to look at birds but there is no elevation change and many are even on boardwalk.
-If you are looking for a rigorous hike, there isn’t for you but if you’re looking something relaxing and scenic, you’ll enjoy it!
+We stopped a lot to look at birds but there is no elevation change and many are even on the boardwalk.
+If you are looking for a rigorous hike, there isn’t for you but if you’re looking something relaxing and scenic, you’ll enjoy the Cape May Lighthouse.

 - about half a mile long and wheelchair access accessible